Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which neighborhoods have the fastest rising property prices in Cancún as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Cancún are Puerto Cancún, the Zona Hotelera, and Puerto Juárez.
+As of 2026, the three fastest-rising areas for property prices in Cancún are Puerto Cancún, the Huayacán corridor, and the best parts of the Zona Hotelera.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Cancún.